 Flat primary colours are not suitable for use for external cladding in this setting.
-In this instance, the existing planted landscape and future planted landscape should be the dominant visual element when the development is viewed from the street.
+In this instance, the existing planted landscape and future planted landscape should be the dominant visual element when the development is viewed from Phillip Avenue.
+Due to proposed tree removals that cannot be avoided to achieve the stage 1 outcomes of the site, a newly planted landscape is proposed for the Corner of Phillip Avenue and Windeyer street.
+A reduced building height of 2 stories will minimise the immediate impact on the surrounding neighbourhood and help the newly planted natural landscape to be more prevalent earlier on.
+As plantings mature, further softening the building interface.

 Bright colours would only be seen on the integrated LED/projection screens either within the student boulevard or as the community film screen facing the park.
-The purpose of these would be to display AIE student or community films.
+The purpose of these would be to display AIE students or community films.

 Permeability of the forms onsite is encouraged, and pedestrian permeability must be maintained between buildings throughout the site.
 Pedestrian colonnades that provide cover on the perimeter of buildings and covered entries are encouraged for pedestrian comfort and wayfinding.
-Solar access for light and warmth should be maintained for any building that is not internal by its use (e.g. indoor filming - Sound Stages).
-Current technology may be reflected in façade types such as the use of Photovoltaic glazing enmeshed LED glass or other similar innovations, but these must be fully integrated into the architecture in locations which do not adversely impact the neighbourhood or surrounding amenity and still allow the landscape buffer at the street perimeters to dominate.
+Solar access for light and warmth should be maintained for any building that is not internal by its use (e.g. indoor filming - sound stages).
+Current technology may be reflected in façade types such as the use of photovoltaic glazing enmeshed LED glass or other similar innovations, but these must be fully integrated into the architecture in locations which do not adversely impact the neighbourhood or surrounding amenity and still allow the landscape buffer at the street perimeters to dominate.